chillaah/adam-and-eve/README.md

 # adam-and-eve

 <h1>
-  Going against impossible odds to create a humanoid robot solution to serve military, defence and other areas
+  Going against impossible odds to create a humanoid robot solution to serve a wide range of industries.
 </h1>

 <h6>